 I smoked for 20 years and quit smoking 6 months ago.
 What are the chances I'll get lung cancer in the future?

-Risk factors for lung cancer depend on several things:
+Risk factors for lung cancer:

-If you are a former smoker, the chances you'll contract lung cancer may be higher than that of someone who has never smoked, but by quitting, you've done the best thing possible to improve your odds.
-Statistics tell us that the risk of developing lung cancer for current smokers is 10% to 15%.
+If you are a former smoker, the chance you'll contract lung cancer may be higher than that of someone who has never smoked, but by quitting, you've done the best thing possible to improve your odds.
+Statistics tell us that the risk of developing lung cancer for current smokers is 20 times that of nonsmokers.
 As a former smoker, your risk drops more with every smoke free year you complete.

 Take a look at After the Last Cigarette to get a view into how your body begins to heal when you quit smoking.

-While none of us can know what the future will bring, it's important not to let worry destroy the quality of life we have today
+While none of us can know what the future will bring, it's important not to let worry destroy the quality of life we have today.

-.
-If you've recently quit smoking and you're concerned about what the years of smoking have done to your lungs, consider this: by quitting, you've lowered your risk of getting a wide variety of smoking-related illnesses, including lung cancer.
+If you've recently quit and you're concerned about what the years of smoking have done to your lungs, consider this: by quitting, you've lowered your risk of getting a wide variety of smoking-related illnesses, including lung cancer.